Percolation Diagrams Derived from First-Principles Investigation of Chemical Short-Range Order in Binary Alloys

-We also obtain first NN percolation threshold diagrams from the calculated SRO parameters using the polynomial fit in \autoref{pc_fit} reproduced from Ref.\ \cite{roy2024effect}. \ar{The first NN percolation threshold values (denoted by $p_{c}^{3D} \{1\}$)} for different values of first NN Warren-Cowley $\alpha_{1}$ parameters are obtained using the Large Cell Monte Carlo Renormalization Group (MC-RNG) method (details of which can be found in Ref.\ \cite{roy2024effect}). \ar{We fit a third degree polynomial to the data in \autoref{pc_fit} given by $p_{c}^{3D}\{1\} = p_{c,0}^{3D} + \nu_{1}\alpha_1 + \nu_{2}\alpha_{1}^{2} + \nu_{3}\alpha_{1}^{3}$, where $p_{c,0}^{3D}$ represents the percolation threshold for a random alloy ($\alpha=0$).
+\ar{The first NN percolation threshold values (denoted by $p_{c}^{3D} \{1\}$)} for different values of first NN Warren-Cowley $\alpha_{1}$ parameters were obtained using the Large Cell Monte Carlo Renormalization Group (MC-RNG) method (details of which can be found in Ref.\ \cite{roy2024effect}). \ar{We fit a third degree polynomial to the data (Figure S14 of SM) given by $p_{c}^{3D}\{1\} = p_{c,0}^{3D} + \nu_{1}\alpha_1 + \nu_{2}\alpha_{1}^{2} + \nu_{3}\alpha_{1}^{3}$, where $p_{c,0}^{3D}$ represents the percolation threshold for a random alloy ($\alpha=0$).
 The polynomial fit can be used to interpolate the percolation threshold values for the given range of $\alpha_1$ values without performing the computationally expensive MC-RNG calculations.
 The confidence-of-fit is $R^2=0.998$ for the polynomial fit with $\nu_{1} = -0.0582$, $\nu_{2} = -0.0396$, $\nu_{3} = 0.0534$, respectively.} \jmr{It is important to note that the percolation threshold in a lattice of fixed dimensionality is a unique value.
-However, using the MC-RNG method, we showed that when percolation is applied to alloys, i.e., where the percolating units are the chemical constituents, the threshold can vary due to SRO.} \ar{The preferential local arrangement of atoms due to the enthalpic and entropic effects leads to deviation from the Bernoulli percolation threshold of the random lattice (where the site occupation probability is truly random).}
+However, when percolation is applied to alloys, i.e., where the percolating units are the chemical constituents, the threshold can vary due to SRO.} \ar{The preferential local arrangement of atoms due to the enthalpic and entropic effects leads to deviation from the Bernoulli percolation threshold of the random lattice (where the site occupation probability is truly random).}